KyleEdwardDonaldson/Lighthouse/docs/story-hooks.md

 **Potential Developments**
 - A damaged cathedral ship carrying 10,000 refugees needs guidance
 - Pirates offer supplies in exchange for selective "blackouts"
-- The ghost lighthouse appears to be signaling in ancient navigation code
+- The ghost beacon appears to be signaling in ancient navigation code
 - Your relief keeper arrives... but claims YOU'RE the replacement

 ## The Merchant's Gambit